“`html

 Esthetics School in Northern Virginia

-AVI Career Training’s esthetics program in Vienna, Virginia gives you the 600 clock hours of hands-on training you need to graduate, pass the Virginia State Board exam, and launch a licensed esthetics career in one of the most competitive — and rewarding — beauty markets in the country.
+AVI Career Training’s esthetics (NO FINANCIAL AID FOR THIS PROGRAM) program in Vienna, Virginia gives you the 600 clock hours of hands-on training you need to graduate, pass the Virginia State Board exam, and launch a licensed esthetics career in one of the most competitive — and rewarding — beauty markets in the country.

 The Northern Virginia and DC metro area is home to hundreds of medical spas, luxury hotel spas, dermatology clinics, and high-end salons.
 Employers here are actively hiring.
 Clients here expect results.
 That means the estheticians who succeed in this market aren’t just trained — they’re trained well, on real skin, using real techniques, from an accredited school.